 |Fjällräven Mens Keb Eco-Shell Jacket||Fjällräven||Check Price on Amazon|

 #1 - The North Face Apex Flex GTX 2.0 Jacket

-I know the feeling of regret when you purchase a very expensive product and not getting the worth of your money.
+I know the feeling of regret when you purchase a very expensive waterproof running jacket and not getting the worth of your money.
 However, this North Face jacket, despite being the most expensive choice in my list, has justified its price and why it is at the top of our list of best running jackets.

 Though I haven’t experienced having my hands on this piece of gem, reviews have declared that this jacket really was not made to disappoint.
 Its versatility is a good justification for its price.
 This jacket is said not to only fit into any one category because it can stand out in every aspect; water and wind protection, warmth, and other categorical features.

 I believe that this is the best one yet, as far as I’ve read from the multiple reviews because it surpasses the definition of a jacket—this is rather a shell layer that totally protects you from all sorts of harshness from nature.